 Lenders have always been required to provide the customer with a copy of the agreement.
-From 2005, the law was changed so that they also received pre-contract information.
-For many credit agreements since 2010/11, the pre-contract information is in the form of a 'Standard European Consumer Credit Information' sheet (called a "SECCI).
+From 2005, the law was changed requiring pre-contract information to be provided also.
+For many credit agreements since 2010/11, the pre-contract information has been issued in the form of a 'Standard European Consumer Credit Information' sheet (called a SECCI).
+But in preparation for the UK to leave the European Union new regulations came into force on 30 December 2020 requiring references to the 'SECCI' to be removed by 30 May 2021.

-Since 2010/11, lenders have been required to provide an adequate explanation with regard to regulated credit agreements (but not for regulated consumer hire agreements).
-This is now contained in CONC 4 (here).
+Lenders must continue providing pre-contract information and adequate explanations to customers with regards to regulated credit agreements (but not for regulated consumer hire agreements).
+This is contained within CONC 4 (here).
 CONC requires either the lender or the dealer to:

-- provide the customer with an adequate explanation and assess whether the agreement is adapated to the customer's needs and financial situation; - advise the customer; - · to consider the pre-contract information; and - where the information is disclosed in person, that the customer is able to take it away; - provide the customer with an opportunity to ask questions about the agreement; and - advise the customer how to ask the lender or the dealer for further information and explanation.
+- provide the customer with an adequate explanation and assess whether the agreement is adapted to the customer's needs and financial situation; - · advise the customer: - to consider the pre-contract information; and - where the information is disclosed in person, that the customer is able to take it away: - provide the customer with an opportunity to ask questions about the agreement; and - advise the customer how to ask the lender or the dealer for further information and explanation.